dogrdon/dogrdon.github.io/_drafts/suggested_content.markdown

 ### Why?

-Well, it's possible that we could learn something about about how these services work by laying out a large number of their products in a searchable database.
-Also wanted to explore the connection between types of websites and the types of ads that were served up (e.g., which sites had more quasi-true ads as opposed to others).
+It is possible that we could learn something about about how these services work by laying out a large number of their products in a searchable database and analyzing them for patterns.
+I also wanted to explore the connection between types of websites and the types of ads that were served up (e.g., which sites had more quasi-true ads as opposed to others).
 Finally, I wanted the longitudinal view.
 That is, to see which ads came and went, for how long, and in what intensities.
-Also could the same headline be applied to a number of differen images or vice versa the same image applied to many different headlines.
+Also could the same headline be applied to a number of different images or vice versa the same image applied to many different headlines?

+That analysis is forthcoming...stay tune for part 2.

+### Some main challenges:

+The web is still not a great API, particularly for this use case.
+Because the scraper relies on pulling top n articles and then scraping the third party content from a sampling of those, it will stop working for sites where the layout has changed.
+Or they might drop an ad content provider.
+All of these things might be tested for and logged properly.
+But to some extent, it's not worth that much effort for an experiment like this.

+Sometimes they change their marketing strategy and the site begins to show the user overlays (subscribe to get this content, additional ads that users have to click off of to get to site content, etc.)

+In many ways PhantomJS is great, but it has issues.
+Namely that it might fail or suceed inconsistenly.
+I found that even though I had it running quite well and reliably on my laptop (with OSX), it was much less reliable when run on an Ubuntu server running the exact same version of everything in the script.

+It had a much less greater rate of success scraping native ad content from the article pages on th Ubuntu setup than on the mac setup (hovering around dropping 50% of pages on the former most likely on account of the third party javascript not loading up properly before attempting to scrape -- no matter how long it was set to wait before scraping).
+It is not clear why this was the case, and I think after a bit of troubleshooting, I just get the sense that PhantomJS is trying to do some complicated stuff, and can't be relied on to give a consistent headless browser experience across the board.

+For the purposes of this experiment, the workaround just forced the scraper to grab more than it probably would be able to properly ingest, in the hopes that it's yield scrape for scrape would be sufficient for a longitudinal analysis even though it errored out on half of the attempts it made every pass.

+### Where to next?

 - Understand content on a site per site basis or across sites?
 - Image analysis, are these images in possession of some clickbaitability?